 The Company is committed to providing a workplace that is free of all forms of harassment.
-Under this policy, "harassment" is defined as verbal or physical conduct that denigrates or shows hostility or aversion toward an individual because of an individual's race, color, religion, sex, sexual orientation, national origin, age, disability, genetic information, gender identity, gender expression or military or veteran status, or any other impermissible criterion or circumstance protected by applicable law, ordinance or regulation, and that: (i) has the purpose or effect of creating an intimidating, hostile, or offensive work environment; (ii) has the purpose or effect of unreasonably interfering with an individual's work performance; or (iii) otherwise adversely affects an individual's employment opportunities.
-Harassment is a form of prohibited employee misconduct.
-Any employee found to have engaged in any form of harassment will be subject to discipline, which may include termination.
+Under this policy, "harassment" is defined as verbal or physical conduct that denigrates or shows hostility or aversion toward an individual because of an individual's race, color, religion, sex, sexual orientation, national origin, age, disability, genetic information, gender identity, gender expression or military or veteran status, or any other impermissible criterion or circumstance protected by applicable law, ordinance or regulation, and that: (i) has the purpose or effect of creating an intimidating, hostile, or offensive work environment; (ii) has the purpose or effect of unreasonably interfering with an individual's work performance; or (iii) otherwise adversely affects an individual's employee found to have engaged in any form of harassment will be subject to discipline, which may include termination.